quyle91/administrator-z/readme.txt

 * New tab about me for contact for more functions

 = 1.0 =
-* Update plugin to SVN
+* Upload plugin to SVN